VROOM-Project/pyvroom/README.rst

 Pyvroom currently makes binaries for on macOS and Linux.
 There is also a Windows build that can be used, but it is somewhat experimental.

+The current minimal requirements are as follows:

+* Python version 3.9.
+* MacOS 13 for Intel x86_64 and Rosetta and MacOS 14 for Apple Silicon (M1, M2, etc.).
+* x86_64 for both Linux and Windows.

+Outside this it might be possible to build your own binaries.

 Installation of the pre-compiled releases should be as simple as:

 .. code:: bash